Anthony Sinisuka Ginting: 2019–2020: Finalists in five tournaments and second title in Indonesia Masters

 Ginting opened the 2019 season as a quarterfinalists in the Malaysia and Indonesia Masters in January.
 At the Europe tour in March, Ginting was stopped in the first round to Ng Ka Long in the All England Open, and then defeated by Shi Yuqi at the semi-finals of the Swiss Open.
 In April, Ginting reached the final of the Singapore Open, lost the match to Kento Momota.
 As a top seed in the New Zealand Open in May, Ginting was stopped in the quarterfinals with defeat to Lin Dan in rubber games.
 He then advanced to the final of the Australian Open, but was beaten by his compatriot Jonatan Christie, the head-to-head record between the players stood at 2–3.

 In September, Ginting finished runner-up to Momota at the China Open.
 He has lost his last five matches against Momota since the China Open victory last year.
 Ginting is again reaching his fourth finals of the year in the Hong Kong Open in November.
-Unfortunately, he unable to win the title after fought in a close three matches against Lee Cheuk Yiu.
-Ginting competed in the men's team event at the Philippines Southeast Asian Games, and he managed to contribute one point, bringing Indonesia team won the gold medal against Malaysia 3–1.
+He lost the title in a close three matches against Lee Cheuk Yiu.
+Ginting competed in the men's team event at the Philippines SEA Games, and he managed to contribute one point, bringing Indonesia team won the gold medal against Malaysia 3–1.
 He has qualified to the year-end tournament Guangzhou World Tour Finals, and again lost the final match against Momota, worsening his head-to-head record against Momota to 4–11.
 His achievements in 2019, brought him to seventh place in the BWF World ranking.

 Ginting kicked-off the 2020 season in Malaysia Masters as eight seed.
-Unfortunately, he was defeated by unseeded player Huang Yuxiang in the first round in straight games.
+He was defeated by unseeded player Huang Yuxiang in the first round in straight games.
 A week later, in home soil Indonesia Masters tournament, he finally clinched his first title since the 2018 China Open.
 Ginting defeated the defending champion Anders Antonsen of Denmark in the final.
 In February, he helped the Indonesian men's team defend the Asia Team Championships title.
 Ginting reached a career high as world number 3 in the world ranking on 18 February 2020.
 In March, the fourth seed Ginting, fell in the early round of Super 1000 tournament All England Open to Rasmus Gemke of Denmark.
 This is for the fifth time, he has defeated in the early round of the historical tournament All England Open, since his debut in 2016.